Skip to main content

 1. Open a document or folder with at least one card.

-2. Click the dropdown arrow next to the Practice button at the top.
+2. Click the dropdown arrow next to the Practice button at the top, then click Set Exam Date.

-4. Select one of the three proposed study plans.
-Customize the parameters if you wish; the default options should be fine for most people.
+5. Select one of the three proposed study plans.
+Customize the parameters under Customize Schedule if you wish; the default options should be fine for most people.

 That's it!
 You can now trust RemNote to keep you on track for your exam and automatically adjust your upcoming practice sessions.
-For visibility into the upcoming practice, you can either look at the graph on the document’s Flashcard Stats page, or the global exam calendar on the Flashcard Home.
+You'll be able to see your exam listed in the list of documents on the Home tab of the Flashcard Home, and in the calendar on the Exams & Goals tab of the Flashcard Home.

 Study periods